jahuth/convis/source/usage.rst

 Using an Optimizer by Hand
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The normal PyTorch way to call Optimizers is to fill the gradient buffers by hand and then calling `.step()` (see also http://pytorch.org/docs/master/optim.html ).
+The normal PyTorch way to call Optimizers is to fill the gradient buffers by hand and then calling :meth:`~torch.optim.Optimizer.step()` (see also http://pytorch.org/docs/master/optim.html ).

 .. code-block:: python